 Since roughly the summer of 2017, I am part of the b-it-bots@Home team at Hochschule Bonn-Rhein-Sieg (I was team co-leader until February 2019, but had to step down for a few months due to time constraints, although I continued again in September 2019).
 I focus on various aspects in the team, but my primary activities are knowledge engineering and system integration.
 There is an overlap of what I do in the team and my PhD.

 At the beginning of 2018, we acquired a Toyota HSR robot, such that I oversee most of the activities with this robot.
 For a while, I was trying to work with our old Care-O-bot 3 as well, but unfortunately that one got broken and is now out of order.

 Between 2017 and April 2020, I was a half-time research associate in the ROPOD EU-funded project (the final review of the project was on April 23, 2020).
-My primary work is in a work package focusing on fault detection and fault tolerance; in this context, my colleagues and I are working on data logging (in particular, a concept for a so-called robotic black box), component and system monitoring, as well as remote monitoring, experimentation, and diagnosis.
-I also get to do a fair amount of testing with the ROPOD platform.
-Additionally, I am involved in task planning and a little bit of system integration.
+My primary work was in a work package focusing on fault detection and fault tolerance; in this context, my colleagues and I were working on data logging (in particular, a concept for a so-called robotic black box), component and system monitoring, as well as remote monitoring, experimentation, and diagnosis.
+I also got to do quite a bit of testing with the ROPOD platform.
+Additionally, I was involved in task planning and a fair amount of system integration.

-Most of the components that we have developed in the project are open-source; of these, I am personally mostly involved in the development of:
+Most of the components that we have developed in the project are open-source; of these, I was personally mostly involved in the development of:

 After finishing my master’s thesis in 2016, I was briefly involved in the beyondSPAI project.
 My main activity here was performing a comparative analysis of (mostly learning-based) person detection and segmentation models and identifying candidate models that can use skin masks as additional source of information that aids the detection process.